TeyimPila/Opinionated/README.md

 ## Multiple Build Environments
-Support for multiple build environments is provided through .env files. local.env is used for the local development environment, but for published files to dev, stg and prd I have 3 different files.
+Support for multiple build environments is provided through .env files.

-Each .env file is pulled in by a session variable.
-They only really contain the url of the api server for that environment.
-Local.env uses localhost, bt the others use cnames on the domain.
+local.env is used for the local development environment (either on localhost when Visual Studio is running the API or in IIS post deployment to dev server).

-Build.sh is used ('sh build.sh') to build all 3 environments for release, the rationale being that minor changes made to the application will need to be deployed into all 3 environments so I mayas well automate the building of them.
+For published files to dev, stg and prd I have 3 different .env files that use different API URLs in each environment.

-It works for me, you might not like it.
+Each .env file is pulled in by a session variable in the build.sh file.

 ```json
 package.json: